Improving Access to Housing and Supportive Services for Runaway and Homeless Youth: Reducing Vulnerability to Human

 \subsection{\emph{Computational Setup and Datasets}}

-We evaluate the optimal capacity expansion for 8 RHY organizations ($|${\boldmath{$S$}}$| = 8$) that provide various transitional independent living services (TIL) at different intensity levels ($|${\boldmath{$I$}}$| = 40$) in NYC over a 6-month period ($|${\boldmath{$T$}}$| = 180$ days).
-By increasing the capacity of these organizations, a youth's vulnerability of being trafficked is reduced.
+We evaluate the optimal capacity expansion for $|${\boldmath{$S$}}$| = 8$ RHY organizations that provide various TIL services at $|${\boldmath{$I$}}$| = 40$ intensity levels over $|${\boldmath{$T$}}$| = 180$ days (6 months).
+The increase of capacity at these organizations reduces a youth's vulnerability of being trafficked.
 During fiscal year 2021, 814 youth used approximately 300 TIL support program beds in NYC (986 and 1,221 youth were served in 2019 and 2020, respectively) \citep{NYC-gov}.
 The 8 RHY organizations that we collected primary and secondary data on provides 270 beds to youth.
-We thus assume in our base expansion model that on average 500 youth ($|${\boldmath{$Y$}}$| = 500$) arrive independently to these 8 RHY organizations to receive housing and (up to 40 different service-intensity pairs of) support services within 6 months.
+We thus assume in our base expansion model that on average $|${\boldmath{$Y$}}$| = 500$ youth arrive independently to these 8 RHY organizations to receive housing and (up to 40 different service-intensity pairs of) support services within 6 months.
 Interviews conducted with service providers revealed that approximately 90\% of existing resources are in use by RHY on any given day.
-Thus, while evaluating the capacity expansion, we assume that approximately 10\% of the current resources are idle for any of the incoming 500 youth to use.\\ In light of the uncertainty regarding RHY data, we performed extensive sensitivity analyses around several key model parameters to determine their effect on the optimal capacity expansion for NYC RHY organizations.
-Table \ref{t:experiments} summarizes the ranges of values used in our sensitivity analysis.
-Results and insights of sensitivity analyses are presented in Section \ref{s:Sensitivity}.
+Thus, while evaluating the capacity expansion, we assume that approximately 10\% of the current resources are idle for any of the incoming 500 youth to use.\\ In light of the uncertainty regarding RHY data, we performed extensive sensitivity analyses around several key model parameters to determine their effect on the optimal capacity expansion for RHY organizations.
+We changed one parameter at a time in the base model to test the impact of four additional levels of that parameter.
+We also considered an additional COVID-19 scenario where two parameters change simultaneously.
+Table \ref{t:experiments} summarizes the ranges of values used in our sensitivity analysis, in total covering 14 scenarios (1 base case; 12 sensitivity analyses; and 1 COVID-19 scenario).
+We ran each scenario 10 times to consider the 10 unique youth-needs profiles, yielding 140 runs.
+We then present our results and insights of sensitivity analyses in Section \ref{s:Sensitivity}.